Congruency-Constrained TU Problems Beyond the Bimodular Case: Introduction

 Integer linear programs (ILPs) $\min\{c^\top x\colon Ax\leq b, x\in\mathbb{Z}^n\}$ for $A\in\mathbb{Z}^{k\times n}$, $b\in\mathbb{Z}^k$, and $c\in\mathbb{Z}^n$ are one of the most basic yet powerful discrete optimization problems.
 They are well-known to be NP-hard, and extensive research is dedicated to identify efficiently solvable subclasses.
 One of the best known such classes is when the constraint matrix $A$ is required to be \emph{totally unimodular} (TU), i.e., all square submatrices of $A$ have a determinant in $\{-1, 0, 1\}$.
 The class of totally unimodular ILPs still comprises a large number of interesting and heavily studied problems, as for example network flow and cut problems, bipartite matching problems, and many others.

 Intriguingly, it is still badly understood what kind of generalizations of this classical result on ILPs with totally unimodular constraint matrices are possible to obtain larger classes of efficiently solvable ILPs.
 In particular, there is a long-standing open question on whether ILPs are efficiently solvable if their constraint matrix is $\Delta$-modular for constant $\Delta$.
-Here, a matrix $A\in\mathbb{Z}^{k\times n}$ is $\Delta$-modular for $\Delta\in\mathbb{Z}_{>0}$ if it has full column rank $n$, and all $n\times n$ submatrices have determinants bounded by $\Delta$ in absolute value. \footnote{One may also consider \emph{totally $\Delta$-modular} matrices $A$, where \emph{all} square subdeterminants of $A$ are bounded by $\Delta$ in absolute value.
-The notion of $\Delta$-modularity is more general in the sense that totally $\Delta$-modular ILPs can be reduced to $\Delta$-modular ILPs.} Besides TU constraint matrices, progress has only been achieved for the bimodular case $\Delta=2$, for which an efficient algorithm was presented by Artmann, Weismantel, and Zenklusen~\cite{artmann_2017_strongly}.
+Here, a matrix $A\in\mathbb{Z}^{k\times n}$ is $\Delta$-modular for $\Delta\in\mathbb{Z}_{>0}$ if it has full column rank $n$, and all $n\times n$ submatrices have determinants bounded by $\Delta$ in absolute value.\footnote{One may also consider \emph{totally $\Delta$-modular} matrices $A$, where \emph{all} square subdeterminants of $A$ are bounded by $\Delta$ in absolute value.
+The notion of $\Delta$-modularity is more general in the sense that totally $\Delta$-modular ILPs can be reduced to $\Delta$-modular ILPs.
+In particular, reducing to a problem with full-rank constraint matrix can be achieved by a standard transformation to non-negative variables.} Besides TU constraint matrices, progress has only been achieved for the bimodular case $\Delta=2$, for which an efficient algorithm was presented by Artmann, Weismantel, and Zenklusen~\cite{artmann_2017_strongly}.
 A relevant special case of such problems are Congruency-Constrained TU Problems.\footnote{A \CCTU{} problem with modulus $m$ can be written as an $m$-modular ILP by transforming the congruency constraint into a linear equality constraint as follows.
 First append the row $\gamma^\top$ to the matrix $T$ and then append a column with zeros everywhere except for the last entry (the one corresponding to the newly added row), which is set to $m$.
-Finally, the right-hand side of the newly added constraint is set to $r$, the target residue. } \begin{mdframed}[innerleftmargin=0.5em, innertopmargin=0.5em, innerrightmargin=0.5em, innerbottommargin=0.5em, userdefinedwidth=0.95\linewidth, align=center] {\textbf{Congruency-Constrained TU Optimization (\hypertarget{prb:CCTU}{CCTU}):}} Let $T\in\{-1, 0, 1\}^{k\times n}$ be TU, $b\in\mathbb{Z}^k$, $c\in\mathbb{Z}^n$, $m\in\mathbb{Z}_{> 0}$, $\gamma\in\mathbb{Z}^n$, and $r\in\mathbb{Z}$.
+Finally, the right-hand side of the newly added constraint is set to $r$, the target residue. }\begin{mdframed}[innerleftmargin=0.5em, innertopmargin=0.5em, innerrightmargin=0.5em, innerbottommargin=0.5em, userdefinedwidth=0.95\linewidth, align=center] {\textbf{Congruency-Constrained TU Optimization (\hypertarget{prb:CCTU}{CCTU}):}} Let $T\in\{-1, 0, 1\}^{k\times n}$ be TU, $b\in\mathbb{Z}^k$, $c\in\mathbb{Z}^n$, $m\in\mathbb{Z}_{> 0}$, $\gamma\in\mathbb{Z}^n$, and $r\in\mathbb{Z}$.
 The task is to show infeasibility, unboundedness, or find a minimizer of